rahulsom/ccd-analyze/README.md

 2. Declare the `@BaseScript` to be `CcdAnalysis`.
 That lets users run all scripts in an identical way.
 3. Use the property `files` to access all CCDs available to you.
-4. Name your script in a meaningful way, e.g. `CureForCancer.groovy`
+4. Name your script in a meaningful way, e.g. `SectionFrequency.groovy`
 5. Optionally if you need static typing, use `@Grab('com.github.rahulsom:ihe-iti:0.8') `.